-Pipe tomahawk given by Washington in 1792 returned to tribe
+Pipe tomahawk given by Washington in 1792 loaned to tribe

 The artifact eventually wound up at the State Museum in Albany, where it remained until being stolen in the late 1940s.

 Last year, an anonymous collector returned the artifact to the museum.
-Officials there decided to give it back to the Senecas.
+Officials there decided to loan it to the Senecas.

 Most Read Entertainment Stories

-Note: This story has been corrected to show that the tool has been loaned, not given, to the tribe.